Skip to content

 # Run basic vehicle simulation

-swarm-squad-ep2 setup
+swarm-squad-ep2 sim

 # Run simulation with matplotlib visualization

-swarm-squad-ep2 setup visualize
+swarm-squad-ep2 sim visualize

 # Test WebSocket connections

-swarm-squad-ep2 setup test
+swarm-squad-ep2 sim test

 Configuration